 The boss plumbers report no trouble Ogden, Aug.
 5.-General Supt.
-W. L. Park of the Union Pacific system, passwhatever today, from the striking journeymen; everything is as quiet as ed through Ogden yesterday en route to Los Angeles on a short visit.
-While in the city he was asked concerning the cut-offs that are reported to be built can be.
-Strikers are reported as having waited last evening, on the Carpenter's union to ask aid in the way of a sympathetic strike on two school buildings and on the McIntyre building at an early date by that road and said that he had, not been advised of any at present.
+W. L. Park of the Union Pacific system, passwhatever today, from the striking journeymen; everything is as quiet as ed through Ogden yesterday en route can be.
+Strikers are reported as havto Los Angeles on a short visit.
+While in the city he was asked concerning the cut-offs that are reported to be built at an early date by that road and said that he had, not been advised of any at present.